darklang/docs/docs/contributing/getting-started.md

 - Sign the CLA at https://cla-assistant.io/darklang/cla
 - Join the #contributors channel in the slack
+- Go to #contributors and ask Paul Biggar to be added to the repo
+- Follow the "First contribution" guide below to make your first contribution
-- Have a specific goal in mind!
-If you don't have one, talk to Paul and he can help you get one
+- Then, if you have a specific thing you'd like to build, talk to Paul Biggar in Slack and he can help you get that shipped.
+If you don't have a specific thing, Paul can help you get one.
-- Ask to be added to the repo, in #contributors

 # Set up the repo